New Approach

 2016 - 2019

-Purchased assets in the Norfolk-Virginia Beach MSA trading at a perceived historic pricing discount to other cities.
+Purchased assets in the Norfolk-Virginia Beach MSA trading at a historic pricing discount to other cities.

 Past performance is not indicative of future results.
 Full track record detail and calculations are available upon request.